Lump on Labia: 11 Common Causes (& How to Treat)

 Generally, lipomas do not cause pain, however, in some cases they can grow and press on the surrounding nerves, causing pain, inflammation and redness.

-What to do: Generally, no treatment is necessary for vulvar lipomas, however, when the lipoma is very large or causes discomfort, the gynecologist may surgically remove it.
+How to treat: Generally, no treatment is necessary for vulvar lipomas, however, when the lipoma is very large or causes discomfort, the gynecologist may surgically remove it.

 7. Sebaceous cyst